2019 German Grand Prix

 The race was won by Max Verstappen after starting second in a dramatic wet race.
-Pole-sitter Lewis Hamilton led the race until lap 27 when he crashed behind the safety car, losing the lead and his front wing as well as receiving a penalty for entering the pit lane on the wrong side of a safety bollard.
-Whilst behind the final safety car Daniil Kvyat and Lance Stroll switched to dry tyres before anyone else, allowing them to finish an unexpected third and fourth respectively.
+Pole-sitter Lewis Hamilton led the race until lap 29 when he crashed behind the safety car, losing the lead and his front wing as well as receiving a penalty for entering the pit lane on the wrong side of a safety bollard.
+Whilst behind the final safety car Daniil Kvyat and Lance Stroll switched to dry tyres before anyone else, allowing them to finish an unexpected third and fourth respectively, with the former scoring his final podium of his F1 career.
+Robert Kubica scored his final point in the sport with tenth place for Williams, which would also be the team's only point of their 2019 season.